kenjennings/Atari-Breakout76/README.md

 The left and right Borders are two pixels (color clocks) wide.
 If the vertical Borders are implemented using mapped graphics it would require the entire screen be drawn in the same graphics mode.
 Alternatively, the vertical Borders could be drawn with Player/Missile graphics which also provide the ability to draw beyond the top and bottom edge of the playfield which is how they appear in the Breakout game.

 **BALL**:
 The Ball is the smallest, visible, discrete object in Breakout and notably not a square -- it appears wider than it is tall.
-It is approximately one Atari pixel tall, and two pixels wide, (or two scan lines high, and two pixels (color clocks) wide) making it horizontally rectangular.
+Per the Atari pixel scale it is approximately one pixel tall, and two pixels wide, (or two scan lines high, and two pixels (color clocks) wide) making it horizontally rectangular.
 While it is the smallest "lit" object it does not correspond to the smallest visible signal control for Breakout.
 The vertical gaps between bricks are smaller than the Ball's width.

 The ball will be implemented as a Player or Missile.
-This allows the ball to move where needed everywhere on the screen without a corresponding graphics mode for the entire display.
+This allows the ball to move whereever needed on the screen without a contiguous graphics mode for the entire display.

 **BRICKS**:
 There are eight rows of 14 Bricks each.
+(Side bar...
+14 is such a weird number.
+Considering the discrete electronics nature of the game construction it would seem more sensible for there to be a base 2 number of bricks -- such as 16 bricks, not 14.
+I can only theorize that the two missing bricks actually represent the left and right borders.)

 The Bricks are horizontally and vertically separated from each other by a small gap.
 The Atari pixel scale measures a Brick at approximately 7 pixels wide, and two pixels tall (or seven color clocks by four scan lines).
 The vertical gaps work out fairly close to one pixel (one color clock) wide, and the horizontal gaps appear close to one pixel (two scan lines) tall.
 Including the pixel required for the gap to one side of a Brick, and the gap between rows puts the dimension of a Brick at 8 pixels (color clocks) wide and three pixels (six scan lines) tall.

 The fourteen Bricks then require 111 pixels/color clocks of screen width on the Atari.
 (Eight color clocks of Brick and gap, minus one pixel for the unneeded gap at the end of the line.)
 This is less than ANTIC narrow screen width.
 For the purpose of simulating a more correct aspect the horizontal dimension could be cut down further.